viant/endly/README.md

 **[Variables](variable.go)** an abstraction having capabilities to change a state map.

+A workflow variable defines data transition between input and output state map.

 Variable has the following attributes
-* **Name**: name can be defined as key to be stored in state map or expression with the key The following expression are supported:
+* **Name**: name can be defined as key to be stored in state map or expression
+     * array element push **->**, for instance ->collection, where collection is a key in the state map
+    * reference **$** for example $ref, where ref is the key in the state, in this case the value will be

 * **Value**: any type value that is used when from value is empty
 * From  name of a key state key, or expression with key.